cwrichardson/flurdymail/README.md

 ![architecture-overview](images/Mirovoy-AWS-Architecture-Light-190609a.png)

 The repository consists of a set of nested templates.
-The master template nests three sub-templates: one for general infrastructure, one for web-specific infrastructure, and one for email-specific infrastructure.
+The master template nests four sub-templates: one for general infrastructure, one for phpMyAdmin, one for web-specific infrastructure, and one for email-specific infrastructure.
 Each of these, in turn, nest a series of templates which are run in order.
 Nested templates can be run individually in order, entering the appropriate input parameters for each stack.
-In actual practice, I tend to run the full stack when experimenting with new changes, but for production, run the first-level stacks (infrastructure, web, and email) separately.
-Even (especially) when making minor changes, I tend to just run the infrastructure, because the databases take a long time to set up (it's only a few minutes, but if you have to take them down and set them back up every time you make a change and get a typo in YAML, it becomes annoying).
+To just get things running as quickly as possible, go ahead and run the master template.
+However, in actual practice, I tend to run the first-level stacks (infrastructure, phpMyAdmin, web, and email) separately.
+Even (especially) when making minor changes, I do this because the databases take a long time to set up (it's only a few minutes, but if you have to take them down and set them back up every time you make a change and get a typo in YAML, it becomes annoying).

-The infrastructure template sets up the [Amazon Virtual Private Cloud], with three subnets — one public subnet (a DMZ in classic networking parlance), one private subnet for applications, and one private subnet for the data layer — in each of two availability zones; an [Application Load Balancer], which splits traffic across the Webmail servers (in my live deployments these same servers are used for my wordpress hosting) and phpMyAdminServers; two [Auto Scaling] groups (one for [NAT Instances], which by default spin up one instance per AZ, and one for [Bastion Hosts], which by default spin up none); and an [Amazon RDS MySQL] server in the data subnet in one availability zone, with a read-replica MySQL server in the second availability zone.
+The infrastructure template sets up the [Amazon Virtual Private Cloud], with three subnets — one public subnet (a DMZ in classic networking parlance), one private subnet for applications, and one private subnet for the data layer — in each of two availability zones; two [Auto Scaling] groups (one for [NAT Instances], which by default spin up one instance per AZ, and one for [Bastion Hosts], which by default spin up none); and an Amazon RDS MySQL server in the data subnet in one availability zone, with a read-replica MySQL server in the second availability zone.
+Optionally, it creates an [Application Load Balancer] (ALB), which splits traffic across the Webmail servers (in my live deployments these same servers are used for my WordPress hosting) and phpMyAdminServers.
+A single ALB is used for both web and phpMyAdmin, and traffic routing is accomplished with [host-based routing].
+To do this, you must know the DNS name you want to use for each service, which you will manually assign to the ALB, later.
+If you run your own DNS somewhere other than AWS, you can do this as a CNAME, or if you use Route53, you can create an alias. *NB*: if you configure either Roundcube or phpMyAdmin, you _must_ enable the ALB.

-The web template sets up two auto-scaling groups running [Apache].
-The first auto-scaling group defaults to one instance, and can be configured to run [WordPress], [Roundcube], neither, or both.
-The second auto-scaling group defaults to zero instances and runs [phpMyAdmin].

-The mail template sets up an [Amazon EC2] (Amazon Elastic Compute Cloud) instance running a Flurdy server in one of the public subnets, and optionally a Flurdy backup server in the other public subnet; [Elastic Block Store] volumes for spool and (optionally) log for each of the primary and backup mail servers; and two auto-scaling groups in the application subnets (one that defaults to one instance per subnet for a web server running webmail, and one that defaults to zero instances for phpMyAdmin).
+The email template sets up an [Amazon EC2] (Amazon Elastic Compute Cloud) instance running a Flurdy server in one of the public subnets, and optionally a Flurdy backup server in the other public subnet;
+and [Elastic Block Store] volumes for spool and (optionally) log for each of the primary and backup mail servers.
+The Flurdy server runs Postfix, Dovecot, SpamAssassin, ClamAV, and PostGrey.
+The system uses SASL Authentication, and TLS encryption.
+The certificates can be automatically generated by GetSSL.

+The optional phpMyAdmin template configures an autoscaling group.
+By default zero instances are enabled.
+Much like the Bastion autoscaling group, when you need to perform database management with phpMyAdmin, you go to the EC2 console and change the minimum and desired number of instances to 1.
+See the notes on the infrastructure template (above) for mandatory requirements if you're going to enable this feature.
+Both phpMyAdmin and Roundcube rely on [Amazon Certificate Manager] for SSLl

+The optional web template configures an autoscaling group, which defaults to 1 EC2 instance running [Apache] and Roundcube.
+See the notes on the infrastructure template (above) for mandatory requirements if you're going to enable this feature.
+Both phpMyAdmin and Roundcube rely on [Amazon Certificate Manager] for SSLl

 In addition to these general resources, if you have configured at least one Amazon [Key Management Service] key, then you can configure either or both your RDS instances and EBS storage to be encrypted.
 Automatic backups can be configured to push to S3 on a regular basis, and then from S3 to Glacier after an extended period.
-Finally, you can configure SSL to your Webmail using [Amazon Certificate Manager], and can automatically generate GetSSL certificates for you mail servers.

-Finally, finally, you have the option to populate the databases with test data, and to turn services on/off incrementally to aid in testing.
+Finally, you have the option to populate the databases with Flurdy test data, and to turn services on/off incrementally to aid in testing.

 ## Variances from Flurdy